Dell-Networking/ansible-role-dellos-template/README.md

 TEMPLATE role
 ==============

-The dellos-template role provides access to structured data from show commands in devices running Dell EMC Networking Operating Systems.This role facilitates the TEXTFSM parsing engine.
+The dellos_template role provides access to structured data from show commands in devices running Dell EMC Networking Operating Systems.This role facilitates the TEXTFSM parsing engine.
 TextFSM is a template based state machine .
 It takes the raw string input from the CLI of network devices  dellos10 , run them through a TEXTFSM template and return structured text in the form of a Python dictionary.

 It is highly customizable, because it works with separate template definitions, which contains variables and rules with regular expressions.
 This library is very helpful to parse any text-based CLI output from network devices.